Phase 1LLM Foundations·7 min read

 Few-Shot CoT Show example reasoning Complex domains

-Self-Consistency Multiple samples + vote High-stakes answers
+Self-Consistency (Day 7 recap) Multiple samples + vote High-stakes answers

 Verification "Check your answer" Accuracy-critical